tiqi-group/atomphys/README.md

 Example of its use is

 ```
-from atomphys import Atom, Laser
+from TIQIatomphys import Atom, Laser
 import numpy as np
 import matplotlib.pyplot as plt